unilock/sheepish/README.md

 3. Open or extract the Sinytra Connector JAR as a ZIP file
 4. Navigate to `<SinytraConnector.jar>/META-INF/jarjar`
 5. Copy "org.sinytra.connector-2.0.0-beta.8+1.21.1-mod.jar" and paste into the "libs" folder created in step 1
-6. Open a command prompt or terminal window in the project root directory and execute `./gradlew build`
+6. Open a command prompt or terminal window in the project root directory and execute:
+   - Linux: `./gradlew build`
+   - macOS: `./gradlew build`
+   - Windows: `gradlew.bat build`